Plane Talk, Noise & Annoyance and KTRK Mitigation Efforts

 - Creating new arrival and departure procedures that can reduce the noise footprint and overflight time over the Truckee Tahoe community

-- Implemented an Airport Community Hotline 530.587.4119 (Your Comments Matter) to efficiently log, research, and follow up on every single comment
+- Implemented an Airport Community Hotline 530.587.4119 Press 3.
+Your Comments Matter we log, research, and follow up on every single comment

 - Designed a geo-referenced Noise Abatement Overlay to assist pilots in accurately flying in KTRK’s Class D Airspace

 - Creating runway signs that will aid pilots in a last minute review of VFR departures

 - Maintaining a robust website that provides pilots with information and clear directives as to our Noise & Annoyance Abatement Program and what is expected of them

 - Constantly innovating our Noise Office and being on the forefront of industry Noise Mitigation